Sorbs (tribe): 10th century

+King Henry the Fowler had subjected the Stodorani in 928, and in the following year imposed overlordship on the Obotrites and Veletians, and strengthened the grip on the Sorbs and Glomacze.

+Between 932 and 963 the Sorbs were gradually losing their independence, pressured by count Gero, king Otto's margrave of the East (Gero Orientalium marchio), who expanded German rule into the lands of Polabian Slavs.
+Since the 940s, several Burgwards were built in the territory of the Sorbs, and the Margravate of Meissen and March of Lusatia were established after 965, within the Holy Roman Empire, with Otto I founding new bishoprics in Slavic regions (including Bishopric of Merseburg).
+Bishop Boso of St. Emmeram (d.
+970), a Slavic-speaker, had considerable success in Christianizing the Sorbs.
+Although by 994 some Slavic people managed to get independence, only Sorbs remained under Saxon control.

+Newer scholarly analyses of primary sources have shown that copies of some charters that contain data on foundation of dioceses in Slavic regions and Gero's jurisdiction over those territories should be considered as interpolated or forged, thus leading modern researchers to question or reject various traditional views regarding the nature and effective scope of German expansion towards those Slavic lands in the middle of the 10th century.

 The Arab historians and geographers Al-Masudi and Al-Bakri (10th and 11th century) writing on the Saqaliba mentioned the Sarbin or Sernin living between the Germans and the Moravians, a "Slavic people much feared for reasons that it would take too long to explain and whose deeds would need much too detailed an account.
 They have no particular religious affiliation".
 They, like other Slavs, "have the custom of burning themselves alive when a king or chieftain dies.
 They also immolate his horses".
 In the Hebrew book Josippon (10th century) are listed four Slavic ethnic names from Venice to Saxony; Mwr.wh (Moravians), Krw.tj (Croats), Swrbjn (Sorbs), Lwcnj (Lučané or Lusatians).

-Henry the Fowler had subjected the Stodorani in 928, and in the following year imposed overlordship on the Obotrites and Veletians, and strengthened the grip on the Sorbs and Glomacze.
-Between 932 and 963 the Sorbs lost their independence, pressured by Gero, becoming part of Marca Geronis.
-Since the 940s were built Burgwards in the territory of the Sorbs, and the Margravate of Meissen and March of Lusatia were established in 965, remaining part of the Holy Roman Empire, with Otto I founding many Slavic bishoprics (including Bishopric of Merseburg).
-Bishop Boso of St. Emmeram (d.
-970), a Slav-speaker, had considerable success in Christianizing the Sorbs.
-Although by 994 some Slavic people managed to get independence, only Sorbs remained under Saxon control.